PennLINC/babs/docs/source/jobs.rst

     Among all failed job(s):
     1 job(s) have alert message: '.o file: fMRIPrep failed';
-    2 job(s) have alert message: 'BABS: No alert keyword found in log files.';
+    2 job(s) have alert message: 'BABS: No alert message found in log files.';

-    Among job(s) that are failed and don't have alert keyword in log files:
+    Among job(s) that are failed and don't have alert message in log files:
     2 job(s) have job account of: 'qacct: failed: 37  : qmaster enforced h_rt, h_cpu, or h_vmem limit';

     All log files are located in folder: /path/to/my/BABS/project/analysis/logs

+TODO: change above with updated version of job auditing (after changing the YAML file section name to ``alert_log_messages``)

 As you can see, in the summary ``Job status``, there are multiple sections: